Type to search posts and projects to navigate

 Hypothetical Implementation Example: Telecom Customer Service

-Hypothetical Baseline (Before MCP)
+Hypothetical Baseline (Before Optimization)

 Consider a telecom company using a conventional LLM-based customer service system with these theoretical performance characteristics: